hiteshgarg123/CORONA-TRACKER/README.md

 I welcome and encourage all pull requests.
 It usually will take me within 24-48 hours to respond to any issue or request.
 Here are some basic rules to follow to ensure timely addition of your request:

 1. Match the document style as closely as possible.
-2. Please keep PR titles easy to read and descriptive of changes, this will make them easier to merge :)
+2. Please keep PR titles easy to read and descriptive of changes, this will make them easier to merge.
 3. Pull requests _must_ be made against `master` branch for this particular repository.
 4. Have fun!